andreas-grimm/GD-BASIC/doc/BASIC.md

 - The `CSNG` and `SNG` functions are not implemented
 - The `CINT` and `INT` functions are identical, only CINT is implemented

+## Known Issues and Workarounds

+### `NEXT` before `REM` and `DATA`
+As the `DATA` and `REM` command are not executing a command during the processing of the program, the interpreter will run into a problem if those commands are following directly a `NEXT` or `END-IF` command.
+This problem can be avoided by having another command (e.g. `PRINT`) following the next command.

+As a best practice, put all `DATA` definitions after the `END` command.
+This way the error can be avoided.
+Resolution for this issue is not planned at the moment.

 ## Alternative Projects and Information